cedadev/jasmin-workshop/exercises/ex01/README.md

    So it's NOT essential for making a basic connection to JASMIN.

-   Here's how it compares to our original scenario:
+   Here's how this scenario (right) compares to our original scenario (left):

    ```mermaid
    flowchart TD